silviolqm/laravel-multi-tenant-api/docs/README.md

-# laravel-multi-tentant-api
+# laravel-multi-tenant-api
-A multi-tentant Laravel RESTful API for CRUD operations on Transactions.
+A multi-tenant Laravel RESTful API for CRUD operations on Transactions.